 Area Rugs — Unlike carpeting, area rugs are not a permanent part of the flooring; they can easily be moved, removed, rolled up and taken to the cleaners.

 Area rugs are useful in most rooms in the home.
 They can add color, pattern, texture, dimension, softness and visual interest to any area.
 They come in many different shapes, sizes, and thicknesses.
 Popular shapes include square rugs, rectangular rugs, round rugs, oval rugs, and novelty shaped rugs such as clouds, butterflies, hearts or half circles.

 Further Reading About Flooring and Rugs:

 So now you’re a bit more educated about 10 different popular types of flooring, plus a few of their uses, advantages and disadvantages.
-If you’d like to research flooring and rugs further, we invite you to dig deeper into the following related resources available on our website, plus selected other websites on the Internet:
+If you’d like to research flooring and rugs further, we invite you to dig deeper into the following related resources available on our website:

 - The Hottest Flooring Trends You Need to Know About in 2018